dmkishi/WebSocket-Benchmark/README.md

     - 100/100 sent at 10 ms. intervals over a duration of 1007 ms.
     - 200/200 sent at 5 ms. intervals over a duration of 1007 ms.
     - 333/333 sent at 3 ms. intervals over a duration of 1342 ms.
-  - Latency test: 20/20 echo responses were received with an average echo time of 1.8 ms or an average latency time of 0.9 ms.
+  - Latency test: 20/20 echo responses were received with an average RTT of 1.8 ms or a calculated average latency time of 0.9 ms.
 - **iPhone 6 via WiFi**
   - Empty text frames:
     - 50/50 sent at 20 ms. intervals over a duration of 1058 ms.